- This page, 4.1-104 Amending By-Laws in Regard to Credit Union Membership , is offered by

 Similarly, geographic words or terms must be precise.
 References to the "immediate area" or "Eastern Massachusetts" can lead to questions on a person’s eligibility that cannot be resolved.
 Such terms require further clarification which can be provided by a listing of individual municipalities or a larger recognized geographical area such as a county.

 The most problematic issues presented to the Division concern terms related to business relationships.
 Various submissions have included references to "subsidiaries," "affiliate," "spin-off," "service related," "industry," and "successor" without any definition of such terms or identification of a corporate organization chart or agreement which would clarify such terms.
 To eliminate the problems and delays created by such undefined terms this bulletin establishes two clear alternatives to a credit union seeking to amend its by-laws to cover such possibilities.

 The second alternative for a credit union is to specifically list by name each company, corporation, group or entity to be covered by the membership by-law.
 Under this option any additions to the listing will require a separate vote of the membership.
-No by-law submission will be approved under this option, which delegates the authority to add entities to the board acting alone.
+The Division will not approve a by-law submission under this option if it delegates authority to the board alone to add entities to the membership by-law.

 C. Other Matters

 - Current Credit Union Employees

 Membership in a credit union cannot be extended or made available to employees of the credit union who are otherwise not so eligible without following the procedures set out in this Bulletin.
 Such procedures include the required vote of the membership and approval by the Division.
 The statute does not grant automatic membership to such employees.